-- 4. Insolvency practitioners who are appointed to a company as administrative receiver, administrator, or liquidator in a creditors' voluntary liquidation are required to submit information on the conduct of the directors of the company to the Disqualification Unit of the Department of Trade and Industry.
-The information must be submitted on the appropriate statutory form (Form D1 or Form D2, known colloquially as 'D Forms') appended to the Rules, or in a form which is substantially similar. - 5.
-Form D1 (subsequently referred to as a 'report') is used to report conduct which may render the director unfit to be concerned in the management of a company.
-Form D2 (subsequently referred to as a 'return') may be either an 'interim return' or a 'final return', the appropriate designation being made on the front page of the form.
+- 2.1 Insolvency practitioners who are appointed to a company as receiver, administrator, or liquidator in an insolvent liquidation are required to submit information on the conduct of the directors of the company to the Disqualification Unit of the Department of Trade and Industry.
+The information must be submitted on the appropriate statutory form (Form D1 (Scot) or Form D2 (Scot), known colloquially as 'D Forms') appended to the Rules, or in a form which is substantially similar, together with the supporting documentation as described in 4.5, as appropriate. - 2.2 Form D1 (Scot) (subsequently referred to as a 'report') is used to report conduct which may render the director unfit to be concerned in the management of a company.
+Form D2 (Scot) (subsequently referred to as a 'return') may be either an 'interim return' or a 'final return', the appropriate designation being made on the front page of the form.
 An interim return is used where the practitioner expects to be able to submit either a report or a final return at a later date.
-A final return is used where the practitioner has not become aware of any matters which would require him to submit a report. - 6.
-The practitioner is required to submit a report forthwith to the Secretary of State where it appears that the conduct of a director makes him unfit to be concerned in the management of a company.
-If such a report has not been submitted before the expiry of six months from the 'relevant date' or, if he vacates office earlier than one week before the expiry of the six month period, within 14 days of vacating office, he must submit a return (either interim or final).
-The 'relevant date' is: - where there has been no declaration of solvency, the date of the winding-up resolution; - where there has been a declaration of solvency, the date when the liquidator formed the view that the company was insolvent; - the date of the appointment of an administrative receiver; or - the date of the administration order.
+A final return is used where the practitioner has not become aware of any matters which would require him to submit a report.

+- 2.3 The practitioner is required to submit a report forthwith to the Secretary of State where it appears that the conduct of a director makes him unfit to be concerned in the management of a company.
+If such a report has not been submitted before the expiry of six months from the 'relevant date' or, if he vacates office earlier than one week before the expiry of the six-month period, within 14 days of vacating office, he must submit a return (either interim or final).
+The 'relevant date' is: - in a creditors' voluntary liquidation, the date of the winding-up resolution; - in a court liquidation, the date of the winding-up order made by the court; - in a members' voluntary liquidation, the date when the liquidator formed the view that the company was insolvent; - the date of the appointment of a receiver; or - the date of the administration order.